7Block Labs

 6.2 Continuous Performance Optimization

-• Regularly review throughput, latency, and gas efficiency, especially after protocol upgrades.
+• Make it a habit to keep an eye on throughput, latency, and gas efficiency, particularly after any protocol upgrades.

 7. Upgrades, Protocol Evolution, and Sustainability